 World class education

 There are many universities, junior colleges and vocational schools in Japan where students can receive World-class education in different fields.
-And, interestingly Japan has produced the most non-Western winners of the Nobel Prize, 22 people.
-17 of those are in the fields of physics, chemistry and medicine.
+In addition, Japan has produced the most non-Western winners of the Nobel Prize, 24 people as of 2015.
+21 of those are in the fields of physics, chemistry and medicine.

 Relatively low Tuition fees